Critical Minerals Recovery & Recycling

 • Serves an essential function in one or more energy technologies, including technologies that produce, transmit, store, and conserve energy; or

-• A critical mineral [as designated by the Secretary of the Interior](USGS, 2025).
+• A critical mineral [as designated by the U.S. Department of the Interior] (USGS, 2025).